wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 You cannot speak of the new and the conflict in the same breath.
 Even the effort of striving for the new self is of the old.
 Wherever there is conflict, effort, struggle, striving, longing for a change, the new is not.
-To what extent are you free from the habitual tendency to creäte and perpetuäte conflicts?
+To what extent are you free from the habitual tendency to create and perpetuate conflicts?

 **Q:**&ensp;I cannot say that I am now a different man.
 But I did discover new things about myself, states so unlike what I knew before, that I feel justified in calling them new.

 **M:**&ensp;The old self is your own self.
 The state which sprouts suddenly and without cause carries no stain of self — you may call it ‘God’.
-What is seedless and rootless, what does not sprout and grow, flower and fruit, what comes into beïng suddenly and in full glory, mysteriously and marvellously, you may call that ‘God’.
+What is seedless and rootless, what does not sprout and grow, flower and fruit, what comes into being suddenly and in full glory, mysteriously and marvellously, you may call that ‘God’.
 It is entirely unexpected yet inevitable, infinitely familiar yet most surprising, beyond all hope yet absolutely certain.
 Because it is without cause, it is without hindrance.
 It obeys one law only: the law of freedom.
-Anything that implies a continuïty, a sequence, a passing from stage to stage, cannot be the real.
+Anything that implies a continuity, a sequence, a passing from stage to stage, cannot be the real.
 There is no progress in reality; it is final, perfect, unrelated.

 **Q:**&ensp;How can I bring it about?

-**M:**&ensp;You can do nothing to bring it about, but you can avoid creäting obstacles.
+**M:**&ensp;You can do nothing to bring it about, but you can avoid creating obstacles.
-Watch your mind, how it comes into beïng, how it operates.
+Watch your mind, how it comes into being, how it operates.
 As you watch your mind, you discover your self as the watcher.
 When you stand motionless, only watching, you discover your self as the light behind the watcher.
 The source of light is dark, unknown is the source of knowledge.